ntunlp/Evaluation-of-ChatGPT/README.md

 ![inverse](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/2.PNG)

 - We also identify an interesting capability.
 There is a SHARP trend of this features at different scale !!!!
 ChatGPT can attend to multiple questions in a query and respond accordingly.
 However, adding many questions may reduce the model's performance.
+We name if as **PolyQuery Synthesis**.

 ![polyquery](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/4.PNG)
 ![polyquery_res](https://github.com/ntunlp/ChatGPT_Eval/blob/main/figures/5.PNG)